-Innocentem non condemnari (an innocent person should not be condemned):
+Innocentem non condemnari (an innocent person should not be condemned).

-In the aftermath of yesterday's accident, one laments that this child is not here today.
-In the aftermath of yesterday's abortion, another is thankful that this child is not here today.
+"In the aftermath of yesterday's accident, one laments the absence of his child today.
+In the aftermath of yesterday's abortion, another is thankful for the absence of his child today.
+Where does the erroneous reaction lie?"

 Learning to consider the Human destined to exist means learning to view differently the absence of this child today due to the abortion performed yesterday.